Connect Rescale with your on-premise resources

 After appropriate negotiations and agreement on the proper IP range, the customer IT/Network team will provide: 1) Their VPN gateway IP address for the VPN connection and 2) The private IP address(es) of the license server(s) 3) What license softwares and services they are using along with the port information 4) What cloud provider are they using for the VPN tunnel setup 5) How many endpoints are they willing to have and send the above information to the dedicated Rescale support engineer contact or to firstname.lastname@example.org.

-Note : We support various deployment options like, Single cloud single region, Single cloud multi region, Multi-cloud single region and Multi-cloud multi region along with high availability (HA) options.
+Note : We support various deployment options like, Single cloud single region, Single cloud multi region, Multicloud refers to the practice of utilizing multiple clou...
+More single region and Multi-cloud multi region along with high availability (HA) options.

 4) Rescale provisions the customer resources